akhilyadav007/rails-rake-task/README.md

 In this project we will see how does run rake task and rake task can be schedule with whenever Gem

+rake task is written in the lib/tasks/hello.rake and /congig/schedule.rb conains the time period logic to run it after particular time

+visite to whenever gem :https://github.com/javan/whenever to learn more!

 whenever gem steps!
 -----------------------------------------------------------------------
 Installation